 The most important structure in our society, and even maybe in the universe, is the family.
 The concept of marriage and family is not a human invention but a divine one.
 God created a prototype of what He was.
-He is a God manifested in three persons: God the Father, God the son and God the Holy Spirit.
+He is a God manifested in three persons: God the Father, God the Son, and God the Holy Spirit.

-When God said “let us make man in our image, according to our likeness” (Genesis 1: 26,27), He was creating an image of what He Himself was, through the marriage of Adam and Eve, that is, a God who lives in community.
+When God said, “let us make man in our image, according to our likeness” (Genesis 1: 26,27), He was creating an image of what He Himself was, through the marriage of Adam and Eve, that is, a God who lives in community.
 In this sense, God is also a family unit.
 The Kingdom of God is made up of families.
 When He decided to create this world, He started with a family.

 Resilience is not innate.
 People do not learn when the crisis arrives.
-It is an attitude that must be learned from childhood, since the first months of human life are crucial to control emotions in adulthood.
+It is an attitude that must be learned from childhood, since the first months of human life are crucial to controlling emotions in adulthood.
 In other words, the family structure is the forger of resilience in its members.

 7 Resilient Family Practices